FlavourSys/user-manual/index.rst

 :welcome:`Welcome to FlavourSys Mint!`

 Thank you for purchasing FlavourSys Mint.
-The following manual will explain how to setup your new Mint installation and give you an overview of the front-end user functionalities of Mint.
+The following manual will explain how to setup your new Mint installation and give you an overview of the front end user functionalities of Mint.

 .. toctree::